DesertEagleDerek/mdr-item-tracker/OVERLAY.md

 #### Method 2

 Perfectly resize the window with a script.
 This is the better option but seems to require more effort initially.
-I've prodived a `window.ahk` script to help move and resize the window and then copy the X,Y,W,H values to the clipboard, ready to paste into the `resize.ahk` script.
+I've provided a `window.ahk` script to help move and resize the window and then copy the X,Y,W,H values to the clipboard, ready to paste into the `resize.ahk` script.

 ## Setting up the sources